Jazeera Airways: Cabins

 The airline offers business and economy class seating.
 The economy class seating has leather seats and shareable TV screens.
-Business-class seats have leather seats and personal TV screens and two seats per row.
+Business class seats have leather seats and personal TV screens and two seats per row.

 Jazeera Airways is one of the few airlines which does not serve alcoholic beverages on its flights.

-Incidents
+Accidents and incidents

 On 2 August 2018, Jazeera flight (J9 608) from Kuwait caught fire in its right engine on landing at Hyderabad.
 All 145 passengers were evacuated safely and the fire was extinguished.